Alyssa Malonson: OL Reign

 Malonson was drafted by the North Carolina Courage 20th overall in the 2021 NWSL Draft; however, due to the COVID-19 pandemic, she opted to play a fifth collegiate season instead.
 OL Reign acquired her rights and subsequently signed her at the start of 2022.

 Following a successful loan in Denmark, Malonson returned to the Reign and made her NWSL debut in a Challenge Cup game against Angel City on April 19, 2023.

 FC Nordsjælland (loan)

 In July 2022, having not seen action on the pitch, Malonson was loaned to Danish club FC Nordsjælland for the rest of the year.
 She made 13 appearances for Nordsjælland, which would finish the season fourth in the Kvindeligaen.

 Bay FC

 On December 15, 2023, Malonson was selected as the first pick in the 2024 NWSL expansion draft by expansion club Bay FC.
 She made her Bay FC debut in the club's inaugural match, a 1–0 victory over Angel City FC on March 17, 2024.
 Malonson competed for minutes at left back with teammate Savy King throughout the season and ended up making 22 regular season appearances in her first year with Bay FC.
+Malonson scored her first professional goal on June 7, 2025, as she netted in the first half of Bay FC's 1–0 win against Portland Thorns FC.
+On March 9, 2026, she was placed on the Season-Ending Injury list, having sustained an ACL tear during preseason training.